Nursing Care

 Step 1: Separate Medical Risk From Daily Life Risk

-Confusing these two leads to over- or under-support.
+Confusing these two leads to two different mistakes:

-Step 2: Identify the Bottleneck, Not the Worst-Case Scenario
+Step 2: Identify the Current Bottleneck, Not Worst-Case Scenarios

-Planning only for worst cases often results in over-commitment.
+Planning only for worst cases creates over-commitment.
+Instead, identify what’s actually limiting you right now:

 Step 3: Understand the Difference Between Support and Supervision